 We take these issues seriously, and care deeply about the culture and experiences of the organization’s staff and members, past, present and future.
 Our boards and staff have been listening and working together to identify next steps of action.
-As part of our commitment to investigate all concerns brought to us and seek concrete ways to move forward, and because of our deep commitment to the well-being of our community, and due to the active legal process we’re involved in, we retained attorney Elisa Dozono on November 30th, to conduct a fact-finding investigation.
-Ms. Dozono is not representing APANO or any of our employees or board in the BOLI case.
+As part of our commitment to investigate all concerns brought to us and seek concrete ways to move forward, and because of our deep commitment to the well-being of our community to retain a community liaison, to conduct a fact-finding investigation.

-Please see our public announcement regarding Elisa Dozono who will serve as Community Liaison here.
+Please see our public announcement regarding Elisa Dozono’s appointment as Community Liaison here.

 What is the Community Liaison role?

 Elisa Dozono will be available to document concerns from any community member, collect written statements, conduct follow-up investigations, and will send the collected information directly to the APANO and APANO Communities United Fund Boards.
 She will also review the organization’s personnel policies and procedures and HR materials and processes.
 The main goal of the Community Liaison is to provide factual documentation from a third party, of concerns for the Boards to provide a basis for any future action.
 The report will detail the response, inform how future concerns should be handled, and inform restorative processes.
-The position reports directly to the Board Chairs, working independently of any current staff.
+The position reports directly to the Board Chairs, based on the scope of work outlined in our Nov 30 announcement, and is working independently of any current staff.

 How was the Community Liaison selected?

-The Community Liaison position and scope of work was established by the APANO and APANO Communities United Fund (CUF) Boards, who are ultimately are responsible for the governance of the organizations and oversight of the Executive Director.
+The Community Liaison position and scope of work was established by the APANO and APANO Communities United Fund (CUF) Boards, building on our intentions for a thorough process to respond to requests for a full accounting of concerns and previous and future actions taken, and to fulfill the duties of the Board for the oversight of the organization.
+The Boards are ultimately responsible for the governance of the organizations and oversight of the Executive Director.
 Like other nonprofit corporations, all of APANO and APANO CUF’s activities and affairs are directed solely by the board of directors.
 The directors have fiduciary (legal or ethical) duties to the organization.
-By law, every action by the board members must be done in good faith, with reasonable care, and in a way director believes to be in the best interests of the corporation.
+By law, every action by the board members must be done in good faith, with reasonable care, and in a way the director believes to be in the best interests of the corporation.
+After receiving input and reviewing multiple candidates, the boards approved engaging Elisa Dozono.
 See our current board members here.

 What relationship does the Community Liaison have with APANO?

 As a founder of OAPABA and Emerge Oregon, Elisa Dozono has been a consistent supporter of APANO’s mission, Roots to Rise capital campaign, and helping Asian and Pacific Islanders achieve community leadership positions.
 She has worked with one board member on a pro bono clinic with OAPABA and the IRCO Asian Family Center; she otherwise has no personal or professional relationships with current staff, board, or executive leadership.
 As a standard practice, prior to accepting any new client or assignment, legal firms complete a comprehensive conflict of interest screening, to ensure none exist.
-Prior to accepting this engagement, Miller Nash determined that no conflicts of interest existed with any APANO Board and staff members.
+Prior to accepting this engagement, Miller Nash, the firm where Ms. Dozono is a partner, determined that no conflicts of interest existed with any APANO Board or staff members.